ajoborgvold/mastermind-ts/README.md

 4. [Tailwind CSS](https://v2.tailwindcss.com/)

 ## Accessibility considerations
 A color based code cracking game like Mastermind is inherently inaccessible to many users.
-All information about the current as well as and the previous attempts is higly important if you are to crack the code.
+All information about the current as well as the previous attempts is higly important if you are to crack the code.
 In this app, I put a lot of work into making the game accessible.

+### Written information on all colors
+Relying solely on colors when conveying important information to the user is an absolute no-go.
+Therefore, all colors in this game are displayed with additional written information.
+On all color pegs, the first letter of the color name (e.g. R for red) is shown in the middle of the color.
+Additionally, the color options from which the user selects and adds colors to the current attempt are displayed with the full name of the color to the right of it.
+Similarly, the feedback provided on each attempt (in the board game merely black and white color pegs) is a combination of colors and letters.

 ### Dynamic aria-labels on current attempt
 All colors that the user selects and adds to the current attempt gets dynamically updating aria-labels, informing assistive technologies of the color name (e.g. blue) and the color's position (e.g. 2).
 If the user decides to delete a color from the attempt, the changed value of the given position is set as the new aria-label.
 Thus, users of assistive technologies continuously get all information needed to successfully select and position colors.